State University of New York at Potsdam: Athletics

-ROTC

-Many SUNY Potsdam students participate in the Army ROTC and Air Force ROTC programs.
-Students can apply for ROTC scholarships to the university, and may commission as officers in the United States military upon graduation.

-Army ROTC

-SUNY Potsdam is a partner school of the Golden Knight Battalion, one of 272 Army ROTC Battalions in the United States.
-SUNY Potsdam students are the second largest group represented in the battalion, which is composed of approximately 100 ROTC Cadets.
-The headquarters for the Golden Knight Battalion is at 49 Elm St. in downtown Potsdam, where it has been for decades.

-A Cappella
+A cappella

-SUNY Potsdam has four a cappella groups on campus – The Potsdam Pointercounts (1993–Present), The A Sharp Arrangement (1994–Present), The Potsdam Pitches (2007–Present) and Stay Tuned (2012–Present).
-All four groups have competed in the ICCA (International Championship of Collegiate A Cappella) run by Varsity Vocals.
-In 2018, The Potsdam Pitches made their way to the ICCA finals and performed at the Beacon Theatre in New York City.
-This was the first time that a SUNY Potsdam group had made in to finals.
+SUNY Potsdam has four a cappella groups on campus: The Potsdam Pointercounts, founded in 1993, the A Sharp Arrangement founded in 1994, the Potsdam Pitches founded in 2007 and Stay Tuned founded in 2012.
+All four groups have competed in International Championship of Collegiate A Cappella run by Varsity Vocals.
+In 2018, The Potsdam Pitches made their way to the ICCA finals and performed at the Beacon Theatre in New York City, marking the first time that a SUNY Potsdam group had made in to finals.